thesanmi/Group3_LaplacianMesh/README.txt

 #############################################################################
 doLowpassFiltering
 Computing U_K is as simple as calling getLaplacianSpectrum, and then V' is computed according to the formula on the webpage.
-Denoised meshes can be found in our file.
+Denoised meshes can be seen in denoisedhomer.png and denoisedteapot.png.

 #############################################################################
 getHeat